|

 the process of application for a Schengen visa?

-consulate which receives the visa application should stamp the passport of
+which receives the visa application should stamp the passport of the applicant.

-the applicant.
-The stamp indicates, by means of alphanumeric codes, the type
+The stamp indicates, by means of alphanumeric codes, the type of visa requested

 applications in different consulates.